 Putting racism-as-a-public-health-crisis declarations into practice | Oct.
 10, 2023

 In 2020, many cities declared racism a public health crisis.
-This discussion will focus on Austin Public Health’s work to undo “the systemic racism and institutional inequity abetted for far too long and pervasive in all systems.”
-Sandra Castillo, Equity & Inclusion Coordinator, and Natalie Goodnow, Senior Training Specialist, both at Austin Public Health, will lead the discussion.
-They will be joined by Chrissie Juliano, Executive Director of BCHC, who will discuss the importance of prioritizing racial equity in public health policy and practice.
+This webinar focuses on Austin Public Health’s work to undo “the systemic racism and institutional inequity abetted for far too long and pervasive in all systems.”
+Sandra Castillo, Equity & Inclusion Coordinator, and Natalie Goodnow, Senior Training Specialist, both at Austin Public Health, lead the discussion.
+They are joined by Chrissie Juliano, Executive Director of BCHC, who emphasizes the importance of prioritizing racial equity in public health policy and practice.

 Passing local flavored tobacco restrictions | Sept.
 12, 2023

-Edward Johnson, MA, Assistant Health Commissioner for External Affairs, Columbus Public Health, will explain how their city passed flavored tobacco restrictions in a politically diverse state and will offer advice to others seeking to institute such policies.
-He will be joined by Chrissie Juliano, Executive Director of BCHC, who will talk about the critical role that policy plays in protecting and promoting the public’s health.
+Edward Johnson, MA, Assistant Health Commissioner for External Affairs, Columbus Public Health, explains how their city passed flavored tobacco restrictions in a politically diverse state and offers advice to others seeking to institute such policies.
+He is joined by Chrissie Juliano, Executive Director of BCHC, who talks about the critical role that policy plays in protecting and promoting the public’s health.

 Addressing social determinants of health | Feb.
 7, 2023

 Annie Daymude and Tiffany Tu, present Maricopa County Public Health’s innovative COVID-19 stories dashboard – what inspired it, what they learned, what the project reveals about how intertwined our health is with broader social determinants, and how the health department is using the feedback/stories they’ve received to shape future programs and services.

 Collaborating with community-based organizations | Jan.
 12, 2023